 Xiem Lightweight Precision Applicator

-This Xiem Precision Applicator gives you great precision when decorating pottery.
+This Xiem Precision Applicator (amazon) or (blick arts) gives you great precision when decorating pottery.
 It’s easy-to-use and clean as well.
 The applicator set includes the following items:

 - A 3oz bulb